pvico/grbl32/README.md

 #### Send GRBL commands serially

 ```
-miniterm.py /dev/my_device_address 921600
+miniterm.py /dev/<my_device_address> 921600
 ```
-will return this (with your device serial address)
+will return something like this (with your own device serial address that you entered in the previous command)
 ```
 --- Miniterm on /dev/cu.usbserial-A50285BI  921600,8,N,1 ---
 --- Quit: Ctrl+] | Menu: Ctrl+T | Help: Ctrl+T followed by Ctrl+H ---
 ```
 Note that you must type Ctrl+] to exit miniterm

+Note: if you get garbage or no reply from the blue pill, verify the connection between the blue pill and the USB to FTDI adapter.
+It is also possible that the baud rate must be reduced.
+Try a more conservative standard baud rate like 115200.
+In `Src/usart.h`, comment out the line `#define USART_BAUD_RATE 921600` and un-comment `#define USART_BAUD_RATE 115200`.
+Compile and flash again.
+Then connect with `miniterm.py /dev/my_device_address 115200`.

 Hit the `<return>` key a few times to see if GRBL reacts:
 ```